What I offer:

 One to one spiritual direction

-- A spiritual direction session, usually takes an hour.
+- A spiritual direction session, usually takes an hour once a month.
 I can meet you in central Wellington or in Tawa.

 - I can offer direction by skype if you live in a remote area.